haotianfei/borg-calendar/README_en.md

 - Support for both local and remote Borg repositories
 - Flexible parameter configuration and environment variable support
 - Automatic detection and display of backup time ranges
+- Intelligent password handling to avoid exposing passwords on the command line
+- Performance optimization to reduce redundant queries to Borg repository

 ## Requirements